samuelandersoncodes/kidomart/README.md

 - Develop a feature to enable customers to leave reviews and ratings for purchased products and display them on the product details page.

 - Ensure that the product details page is responsive and compatible with various devices and screen sizes.

+#### Home Page Pagination

+##### User Story

+As a site user I want to be able to easily navigate through multiple pages of product listings so that I can find and view the products I am interested in.

+##### Acceptance Criteria

+- When viewing products or category of products with twelve and eight  products respectively, I should see a pagination component at the bottom of the page.

+- The pagination component should display page numbers and navigation controls, such as "PREV" and "NEXT."

+- Clicking on a page number should load and display the corresponding set of products on the page.

+- The current page should be visually highlighted for good user experience.

+- The "PREV" button should be disabled if the user is on the first page and the "NEXT." button should be disabled if the user is on the last page.

+Implement logic in the backend to paginate product listings based on  home page products, the selected category or search query.

+##### Tasks

+- Utilize Django's Paginator mechanism to handle the pagination logic efficiently.

+- Create a reusable frontend component for pagination.
+Ensure the component can dynamically render the page numbers and adjust the display based on the current page and total number of pages.

+- Apply appropriate styles to the pagination component for a cohesive and visually appealing design.

+- Ensure the pagination is responsive and works well on various screen sizes and devices.

+- Ensure that clicking on a page number triggers the appropriate calls to retrieve and display the corresponding products.

+- Conduct a thorough test to ensure the pagination component works well without errors.